cncf/toc/reviews/graduation-coredns.md

 ### Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope.

-* Bose, Infoblox, Zalando, Tradeshift, Yandex, AdGuard are knows users of CoreDNS.
+* Bose, SoundCloud, Infoblox, Zalando, Tradeshift, Yandex, AdGuard are knows users of CoreDNS.
 More adopters are listed [here](https://github.com/coredns/coredns/blob/master/ADOPTERS.md).

 * On Kubernetes side, from [a recent CNCF Survey](https://docs.google.com/forms/d/e/1FAIpQLSehsvd0n2HKnPEifukNHej4gMBrXe2saJOmxAmPq34dTGMWKA/viewanalytics), 50% deployments of cluster are using CoreDNS as the DNS discovery service